Daredevil: Chinatown: Plot summary

 The whole ordeal ends when cops and ambulances arrive to clear up the situation and help the followers who got hurt; while Daredevil & Blindspot stand on rooftop looking down and reminiscing about everything that just happened.
 Daredevil thinks about Blindspot telling him how he defended the followers from Tenfingers forces, but also knows from his powers that Blindspot left out the part about his mother Lu Wei getting away and him letting her go.
 Daredevil understands given his own history and decides not to bother him about it.
 Blindspot asks Daredevil "What now then?
 Are we done?", Daredevil responds "Done?
 My friend, there's no such thing.
 You think this is the last time Chinatown will need your help?
 No. This job doesn't end.
 That's the best thing about it".
 The End.

 Reception

-The whole storyline of "Chinatown" received positive reviews from critics, "Daredevil #5, which concludes the “Chinatown” arc, is a perfect example of what you get from each issue of the series.
-Garney, who may be best known for his work on Captain America with Mark Waid, has completely reinvented his style for Daredevil, bringing a gritty, edgy look to the world of Matt Murdock that hasn’t been seen since the heyday of Frank Miller".
-Collecting Daredevil (2015) #1-5 and material from All-New, All-Different Point One #1.
-ComicCrusaders.com gave a very positive review that ended up on some copies of the comic.
+The storyline of "Chinatown" received positive reviews from critics.